| The sections to be presented will

 and conflict in the family as well as the possibility

 of an obsessional or delusional disorder of some type.
+Another example might be discovery

 of a trichobezoar in a young child exhibiting trichophagia